 As your teacher, I am committed to your success.
 If you need help, please ask!

-I have read and understand the syllabus for AP Spanish Language and Culture.

-Student Signature
+or my parent, nd understand the syllabus for Spanish 3 Hono guardian needs to refer back to it, a copy can larnegat High School website.

-Print Name
+Student Signature Print Name

-Parent/Guardian Signature

-Print Name
+Parent/Guardian Signature Print Name